ansys/allie-flowkit-python/README.md

         Parameters
         ----------
         BaseModel : pydantic.BaseModel
-            The base model for the request.
+            Base model for the request.

         """